 Develop Consensually Agreed Upon Output from Your Staff Meeting

 Did you ever leave a staff meeting and ask “What did we agree on in there?”
 Worse yet, have you experienced more than one answer to that question?
-Perhaps opposing answers?
+Perhaps contradictory answers?

 Do not assume that your staff has extracted the same learnings and takeaways.
 Do something to facilitate and confirm that we are all agreeing on the same change, a similar course of action.
 All too often people leave a staff meeting and begin acting in ways that contradict one another.
 WHY?
 Because we have done nothing to facilitate and ensure common understanding.